 Natural vs. Unnatural Inbound and Outbound Links

 Google evaluates the links coming into every website, to determine if the links appear natural — meaning a normal link profile with links from relevant websites that include follow and nofollow links, and what appears to be a normal amount of links.
 For anything unnatural, a nofollow tag should be used.

-If Google sees what appears to be an unnatural number of links, links that appear to be paid links or links that like they were attained to game the system.
-Examples or links that could result in a penalty or manual action:
+If Google sees what appears to be an unnatural number of links, links that appear to be paid links or links that look like they were attained to game the system.
+Examples of links that could result in a penalty or manual action:

 - Buying or selling links

 - Guest posts with keyword-rich anchor text links

 - Dofollow Directories

 Recently, Google has been handing out manual actions on outbound links in guest posts as well.
 Something to note, one publisher that received a manual action notice from Google said it was not stated on their site that they accepted guest posts, and the outbound links had used branded anchor text.
 Learn how to diversify your anchor text to appear more natural in this post.

 Google is watching links coming in and going out of your website.
 Nofollow has been used to help prevent manual actions, but Google recently said, "For crawling and indexing purposes, nofollow will become a hint as of March 1, 2020."
 This is something to keep in mind; these hints could help or hurt you.